-Beclear: Identify batch effected genes (1) Compare the distribution of every gene in one batch to its distribut other batches using the nonparametric Kolmogorov-Smirnov (KS) test ion in all t.
-P-values are corrected by False Discovery Rate.
-(2) To consider only biologically relevant differences in methylation levels the absolute difference between the median of all β-values within a bas specific gene and the respective median of the same gene in batches. s, identify atch for a all other Beta-values range between 0 and 1.
-The exp. error was estimated as 5%). -> Smaller variations are not considered meaningful.
-Therefore, only those genes that have a FDR-corrected significance below 0.01 (KS-test) AND a median difference larger than 0.05 are consi batch effected (BE) genes in a specific batch or sample. e p-value dered as V3 Processing of Biological Data WS 2021/22 22
+Beclear: Identify batch effected genes (1) Compare the distribution of every gene in one batch to its distribution in a other batches using the nonparametric Kolmogorov-Smirnov (KS) test.
+11 P-values are corrected by False Discovery Rate.
+(2) To consider only biologically relevant differences in methylation levels, identif the absolute difference between the median of all β -values within a batch for a specific gene and the respective median of the same gene in all other batches. a Beta-values range between 0 and 1.
+The exp. error was estimated as 5%. -> Smaller variations are not considered meaningful.
+Therefore, only those genes that have a FDR-corrected significance p-value below 0.01 (KS-test) AND a median difference larger than 0.05 are considered as batch effected (BE) genes in a specific batch or sample.
+V2 Processing of Biological Data SS 2020 22